How to Heat a Koi Pond in Winter (Costs, Comparisons, and Benefits)

 Although more expensive to purchase and install compared to electric in-line heaters, heating systems that make use of a heat exchanger are far more economical in terms of monthly running costs.
 Heating large volumes of water with an electric in-line heater will take a huge amount of electricity, whereas you can run a heat exchanger to provide similar heating potential, but at a fraction of the cost.
 They’re also capable of heating far larger volumes of water, with even low-end models operating at an electrical equivalent of 25kW of heating potential.

-The heat exchanger itself, which is normally constructed from high-gauge stainless steel, is essentially a large radiator that is ed with heated water from a boiler, which can be either fuelled by gas, oil, or even electricity.
+The heat exchanger itself, which is normally constructed from high-gauge stainless steel, is essentially a large radiator that is ed with heated water from a boiler, which can be either fueled by gas, oil, or even electricity.
 Gas and oil are usually the most economical options, and although their heating efficiency is lower compared to electricity, the cost of running them is significantly less.

 During operation using a boiler, pond water would be pumped through the heat exchanger and heated via conduction as it passes through the hot water elements inside, after which it would be returned to the pond system.
 In most cases, temperatures can be monitored with a floating probe which would be placed in the pond and connected to a digital thermostat that starts up the boiler system when temperatures drop too low.
 If your household boiler system is strong enough, you can even run a heat exchanger through your domesticated system to heat your pond, without the need of purchasing a new unit.